Grandma Was Right: Skipping These Spots Changes Your Skin Microbiome

-Grandma, you were right: science has confirmed the ancient theory about washing different areas of the body.
+Grandma, you were right: science confirms the old idea about washing different parts of the body.

-Kit Crandall, the institute’s director and a professor of biostatistics and bioinformatics, shared in 2023 that his grandmother always told him to “scrub behind the ears, between the toes, and around the navel.”
-He speculated that these areas might harbor bacteria due to inadequate washing, differing from those found on other parts of the body.
+Kit Crandall, the institute’s director and a professor of biostatistics and bioinformatics, said in 2023 that his grandmother always told him to “scrub behind the ears, between the toes, and around the navel.”
+He speculated that these areas might harbor bacteria due to inadequate washing, different from those found on other parts of the body.

 woman's legs in a bathtub

-During the study, samples of skin were collected from the calves, forearms, behind the ears, between the toes, and around the navel from 129 students.
-These students were trained to sequence from these samples, comparing data from oily, unwashed skin areas to drier, cleaner ones.
+During the study, researchers collected skin samples from the calves, forearms, behind the ears, between the toes, and around the navel from 129 students.
+The students were trained to sequence material from the samples, comparing data from oilier, unwashed skin areas to drier, cleaner ones.

 It turned out that both Grandma Crandall and her professor grandson were right: in the areas that students washed more thoroughly, the microbiome was significantly more diverse and contained a potentially healthier collection of microbes than in the neglected zones.